-Fig. 3.2: Picture of an example of a bank where farmers can go for a loan
+Fig. 3.2: Banks where farmers can go for a loan

 3. Access to a designated area for farming activities, land selection, and soil type and quality: A start-up package may provide aspiring farmers with a lease on a piece of farmland, allowing them to cultivate crops or raise livestock on the premises without an outright purchase of the land.
 Soil characteristics, such as topography, water content and water holding capacity, soil type, and fertility of soil, must be carefully studied before starting production.
 Topography is the slope of the land and must be considered when selecting a site, as this influences the growth rate and survival of vegetables.